Blog

 What are the phases of the Design Control Process?

 Normally, we finish the design control process by launching your device in the USA because this is when you should close your Design History File (DHF).
 However, if you are going to expand to different markets, there is a specific order we recommend.
 We recommend the US market first because no quality system certification is required, and the FDA 510(k) process is easier than the CE Marking process due to the implementation of the MDR and the IVDR.
-The Canadian market is the second market we recommend because the device license application process for Health Canada is even easier than the 510(k) process for Class II devices.
+The Canadian market is the second market we recommend because the Canadian Device License Application process for Health Canada is even easier than the 510(k) process for Class II devices.
 The Canadian market is not recommended as the first country to launch because Health Canada requires MDSAP certification for your quality system, and the Canadian market is 10% of the US market size.
 The European market should probably be your last market because of the high cost and long timeline for obtaining CE Marking.
-Each of the phases of design and development are outlined in the first column of our free download, “Overview of Regulatory Process, Medical Device Development & Quality System Planning for Start-ups.”
+Each of the phases of design and development is outlined in the first column of our free download, “Overview of Regulatory Process, Medical Device Development & Quality System Planning for Start-ups.”

 Which regulatory filings are required during each phase of design and development?